SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Charts/Line_and_area_chart.md

    - *Stack trend lines*: Available from DataMiner 10.2.0/10.1.6 onwards.
 Select this option to stack the lines in the graph on top of each other.
 This option is not compatible with the *Show min/max shading*, *Show minimum* and *Show maximum* options.
 When you select the *Stack trend lines* option, those options will therefore be disabled and hidden.

    - *Styling and Information* > *Show min/max shading*: Select this option to display a semi-transparent shade above and below the trend line, showing the minimum and maximum trend values.
 This option can only be used for parameters with average trending and only in case the Y-axis has no discrete values.
-From DataMiner 10.3.3/10.4.0 onwards, when this option is enabled, minimum and maximum values will also be taken into account when you export the chart to CSV. <!-- RN 35311 -->

    - *Additional lines* > *Line thickness*: If you select to show any additional lines with the options below, this option becomes available, allowing you to customize the thickness of these lines (in pixels).